 The ConnectMaine Authority continually refines its grantmaking approach and criteria for broadband projects to ensure accountability in achieving state broadband goals.
 ConnectMaine actively solicits input on its grants programs.
-Drafted application materials and performance criteria are often shared at a monthly meeting prior to opening an application window.
-The application and evaluation process are set when an application window is opened at a following monthly meeting.
-Staff recently gave a presentation on the refinements (pdf) to the grants programs.
+Drafted application guidance is often shared at a monthly meeting prior to opening an application window.
+The application materials and evaluation process are set when an application window is opened at a following monthly meeting.

 Stakeholder engagement aims to align the grants program with the ConnectMaine mission, state’s goals and action plan, by capturing the perspectives of broadband users, communities who could benefit from these grants, our partners in industry, partner organizations and other stakeholders.